World’s Children Pilot Program for Girl Health and Empowerment

 She credits World’s Children for its vision to make the project possible.
 “It gave us an insight on how important it is to nurture the girls for all-around growth,” she says.

-As a result of the Healthy Girl Initiative and WINGS, the girls are maturing into more confident women and future leaders.
-These girls’ health and empowerment efforts will help them take action to remove the stigma of menstration.
+As a result of the The Girl Fund and WINGS, the girls are maturing into more confident women and future leaders.
+These girls’ health and empowerment efforts will help them take action to remove the stigma of menstruation.

 You can help bring this pilot project to more girls.